Hercules (1997 film): Plot

-Hades stages an accident with the disguised Pain and Panic to lure Hercules into a fight with the Hydra.
-Hercules defeats the monster, earning the respect and admiration of the Thebans.
+Hades stages an accident with the disguised Pain and Panic to trick Hercules into fighting with the Hydra.
+Hercules defeats the monster, earning the Thebans' respect and admiration.
 He defeats many other monsters afterward, each of them sent by Hades, and becomes a celebrated hero.
 However, Zeus tells him that he is not yet a "true" hero but refuses to explain what that means.
 Saddened and frustrated, Hercules spends a day out with Meg, during which they fall in love with each other.
 Realizing this, Hades, on the eve of his takeover, holds Meg hostage and offers her freedom in exchange for Hercules surrendering his strength.
 On the condition that Meg will be unharmed, Hercules accepts but is heartbroken after learning that Meg was working for Hades all along.

 Hades unleashes the Titans, who defeat the gods on Olympus, while the Cyclops goes to Thebes to kill Hercules.
-Hercules uses his wits to defeat the Cyclops.
+After receiving encouragement from Phil, Hercules uses his wits to defeat the Cyclops.
 During the battle, Meg is mortally injured while saving Hercules from a falling pillar.
 This breaks Hades's deal, so Hercules regains his strength.
 Hercules and Pegasus fly to Olympus, free the gods and vanquish the Titans, but Meg dies from her injuries.

 To recover Meg's soul, Hercules goes to the underworld and risks his life by leaping into the River Styx.
 This act restores his godhood and immortality, so he is able to reach Meg's soul and climb out alive.
 Hercules punches Hades into the Styx, and he is dragged to its depths by vengeful souls.
 After Hercules revives Meg, he is summoned to Olympus, where Zeus and Hera welcome him home, saying he has proven himself a "true hero" through the "strength of his heart".
 However, rather than joining the gods, Hercules chooses to remain with Meg, living on Earth as a demigod.
-Returning to Thebes, they watch Zeus form a constellation in Hercules' honor, much to Phil's happiness.
+Returning to Thebes, they watch Zeus form a constellation in Hercules's honor, much to Phil's happiness.